 Storage and reheating

 Atascaburras keeps perfectly in the refrigerator for 3-4 days in an airtight container.
-To reheat, gently heat in a frying pan or saucepan, adding a drizzle of extra virgin olive oil to restore its creaminess.
-You can also reheat it in the microwave on medium power for 2-3 minutes, stirring halfway through.
-The walnuts and hard-boiled egg should always be added just before serving, never before storing, so the walnuts retain their crunch and the egg doesn't dry out.
-Surprisingly, atascaburras are even tastier the next day because the flavors of the cod, garlic, and oil have melded overnight in the refrigerator.
+To reheat, do so over low heat in a pan or casserole, adding a drizzle of extra virgin olive oil to restore creaminess.
+You can also reheat them in the microwave at medium power for 2-3 minutes, stirring halfway through.
+Walnuts and hard-boiled egg should always be added just before serving, never before storing, so that the walnuts retain their crunch and the egg doesn't dry out.
+Surprisingly, leftover atascaburras often taste even better the next day because the flavors of the cod, garlic, and oil have melded overnight in the refrigerator.

 Conclusions

-- What are atascaburras?: Atascaburras (also known as ajoarriero manchego or ajo mortero) are one of the most emblematic dishes of the gastronomy of Castilla-La Mancha.
+- What is atascaburras?: Atascaburras (also known as ajoarriero manchego or ajo mortero) is one of the most emblematic dishes of Castilla-La Mancha cuisine.

-- Origin and history of atascaburras: Atascaburras have deep roots in the subsistence cuisine of La Mancha.
+- Origin and history of atascaburras: Atascaburras has deep roots in the subsistence cuisine of La Mancha.

-- Ingredients for 4 people: About the cod: cod crumbs are perfect for atascaburras because they already come in small pieces that crumble easily.
+- Ingredients for 4 people: About the cod: cod flakes are perfect for atascaburras because they already come in small pieces that are easily shredded.

 - Step-by-step preparation: Peel the potatoes and cut them into large pieces.

-- Tips for perfect atascaburras: The Cuenca version usually has more garlic and sometimes a mortar of crushed garlic is added beforehand and integrated into the mixture.
+- Tips for perfect atascaburras: The Cuenca version usually has more garlic and sometimes a previous mortar-pounded garlic paste is added and integrated into the mixture.

 What does "atascaburras" mean?

-The name comes from a tradition in La Mancha: it was prepared on nights of such heavy snowfall that it "stuck the donkeys" on the paths.
-The shepherds would cook it in shelters with whatever ingredients they had on hand.
+The name comes from Manchegan tradition: it was prepared on nights of such intense snowfall that it "stuck the donkeys" (atascaba a las burras) in the roads.
+Shepherds cooked it sheltered with the ingredients they had at hand.

 Warm.
-The ideal temperature is 40-50 °C. Not too hot (the texture will fall apart) nor cold from the refrigerator (the oil will solidify and it will be greasy).
+The ideal temperature is 40-50 °C. Not too hot (the texture breaks down) nor cold from the fridge (the oil solidifies and becomes greasy).
 At room temperature or slightly warm.
-Serve warm: atascaburras are eaten warm, never very hot or cold from the refrigerator.
+Serve warm: atascaburras are eaten warm, never too hot or cold from the fridge.

 Cod flakes are ideal because they already come in small pieces.
-Hand-shredded cod loin also works.
-The important thing is that strands of cod remain visible in the purée.
-Atascaburras with fried cod: A modern variation: instead of boiling the cod with the potatoes, pieces of breaded cod are fried and placed on top of the purée like a crown.
+Hand-shredded loin also works.
+The important thing is to have visible cod strands in the puree.
+Atascaburras with fried cod A modern variation: instead of cooking the cod with the potatoes, some pieces of battered cod are fried and placed on top of the puree as a crown.

-Yes, the original Lenten version doesn't include walnuts.
+Yes, the original Lenten version does not include walnuts.
 But walnuts add a crunch and flavor that greatly enhance the dish.
-If you have a walnut allergy, substitute pine nuts or toasted almonds.
+If there's an allergy, substitute with pine nuts or toasted almonds.

 Can they be prepared in advance?

 Yes, they can be prepared the day before and gently reheated.
-Add a drizzle of olive oil when reheating to restore the creaminess.
-The walnuts and hard-boiled egg are added just before serving.
+Add a drizzle of olive oil when reheating to restore creaminess.
+Walnuts and hard-boiled egg are added just before serving.

 What is the difference between atascaburras and brandada?

-Salt cod brandade is French (Provençal) and contains more oil, sometimes cream or milk, and is emulsified to achieve a very fine and creamy texture.
-Atascaburras are from La Mancha, more rustic, made with mashed potatoes (not a smooth purée) and topped with walnuts and hard-boiled egg.
+Cod brandade is French (Provençal) and contains more oil, sometimes cream or milk, and is emulsified until it has a very fine, creamy texture.
+Atascaburras is from La Mancha, more rustic, with mashed potatoes (not fine purée) and is topped with walnuts and hard-boiled egg.